DS-X1/Unciv-Updater/README.md

 # Unciv-Updater
-A simple ahk tool which automatically updates Unciv to its latest version.
+A simple tool which automatically updates Unciv to its latest version.

 # How to actually use the tool

-Extract the zip file into the *directory/folder where Unciv is installed*.
+Extract the zip file into the directory/folder where Unciv is installed.
 If the folder where Unciv is installed is called "Unciv-Windows64", then drop the two exe files there.

 Run the updater, it should download the 64-bit zip of the latest Unciv release at https://github.com/yairm210/Unciv.